How Do I Check the Status of My Medicare Enrollment?

 How Long Does It Take for Medicare To Be Approved?

-Applications for Medicare Parts A and B can take four to eight weeks to be approved.
+Applications for Medicare Parts A and B can take a few weeks to be approved.
 If you apply for both at the same time, they’re usually approved together.

 Private insurance companies offer Medicare Advantage, Medicare Part D and Medigap plans and process their own applications, so wait times may be shorter.
 Most insurers take up to eight weeks to approve applications.